 Bottle conditioning is one of the ways that brewers carbonate beer.
 Taking advantage of the live yeast still suspended in beer after fermentation, the brewer adds a small amount of sugar to the beer just before sealing it in the bottle.

 This kicks off a small secondary fermentation that produces carbon dioxide and a negligible amount of alcohol.
 Because the beer is sealed in the bottle, the CO2 has nowhere to go and is therefore absorbed by the beer, thus producing fermentation.

-This means that bottle conditioned beer will age in the bottle.
+This means that the bottle conditioned beer will age in the bottle.
 Just like wine, the beer will continue to mature and bring out a deeper character in the flavors.
-Unlike wine, this process also adds a nice, soft carbonation.
+Unlike wine, this process also adds nice, soft carbonation.